drugotosto/SpringFrameworkCore/spring-book-ch2/annotation-based-configuration/README.txt

   and narrow the classpath so that the bootstrap doesn't take too much time.
   Therefore, you put the <context:component‐scan/> element into the bean configuration file

-(utilizzo del XML java ch2-beans.xml)
+- Utilizzo del XML java ch2-beans.xml to to enable this component scan process